Ken Utilization Layer: Hebbian Replay Within a Student's Ken for Adaptive Exercise Recommendation: Acknowledgments

-Thanks to Teaching Fellows for AIM2; Yasha Ektefaie, Yepeng Huang, and Courtney A Shearer.
-We would like to extend our sincere thanks to the students in AI in Medicine II (AIM2) and BMI 702 who participated in this study.
-Your engagement, thoughtful feedback, and willingness to interact with a new AI-powered learning system were invaluable to our research.
-We thank Ruthie Johnson and Michelle Li for proofreading this manuscript.
+We are deeply grateful to the students in AI in Medicine II (AIM2) and BMI 702 at Harvard Medical School who participated in this study.
+Your thoughtful engagement and willingness to interact with an experimental AI-powered learning system made this research possible.

+We thank Teaching Fellows Yasha Ektefaie, Yepeng Huang, and Courtney A. Shearer for their instructional support and collaboration.
+Special thanks to Ruthie Johnson and Michelle Li for manuscript proofreading and feedback.

 G.K. is supported by the Curriculum Fellows Program at Harvard Medical School.
-We gratefully acknowledge the support of NIH R01-HD108794, NSF CAREER 2339524, US DoD FA8702-15-D-0001, awards from Harvard Data Science Initiative, Amazon Faculty Research, Google Research Scholar Program, AstraZeneca Research, Roche Alliance with Distinguished Scientists, Sanofi iDEA-iTECH, Pfizer Research, Chan Zuckerberg Initiative, John and Virginia Kaneb Fellowship at Harvard Medical School, Biswas Computational Biology Initiative in partnership with the Milken Institute, Harvard Medical School Dean's Innovation Fund for the Use of Artificial Intelligence, and Kempner Institute for the Study of Natural and Artificial Intelligence at Harvard University.
-Any opinions, findings, conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the funders.
+This work was supported in part by NIH R01-HD108794, NSF CAREER 2339524, and US DoD FA8702-15-D-0001, as well as awards from the Harvard Data Science Initiative, Amazon Faculty Research, Google Research Scholar Program, AstraZeneca Research, Roche Alliance with Distinguished Scientists, Sanofi iDEA-iTECH, Pfizer Research, Chan Zuckerberg Initiative, John and Virginia Kaneb Fellowship at Harvard Medical School, Biswas Computational Biology Initiative (Milken Institute), Harvard Medical School Dean's Innovation Fund for the Use of Artificial Intelligence, and the Kempner Institute for the Study of Natural and Artificial Intelligence at Harvard University.